 We aim to help children and young people understand and manage their emotions more effectively through trauma informed parenting.
 Understanding their story, providing emotional as well as physical security and helping them to process their trauma is fundamental for recovery.
 Being emotionally regulated will reduce risky behaviours and make it possible to return to a positive lifestyle in the community.

 Our team and our partners

-We recognise that most of our children and young people have experienced some form of trauma which affects their emotional and social development.
-As a result we have to ensure our staff have the knowledge and skills to manage our children therapeutically.
+We have recognised that all of our children and young people have experienced some form of trauma that affects their emotional and social development.
+As a result, we must ensure our staff have the knowledge and skills to manage our children therapeutically.

 Following research and consultation with our Child and Adolescent Mental Health Services (CAMHS) colleagues we believe the principals of Dyadic Developmental Psychotherapy (DDP) (Dan Hughes) best meet the needs of our children and young people.
 The therapy is theoretically based on models of attachment theory and intersubjectivity, which is consistent with the needs of children and young people who have experienced developmental trauma.

 Although DDP was originally developed as a psychotherapeutic intervention for families who were fostering or had adopted children, Dyadic Developmental Practice, delivered outside of a clinic setting, is now being seen to have much wider applications.